Lessons from Leigh and how marine reserves can fail By Dr J Floor Anthoni (2003)

 f015819: the shallow, warm rock pools are popular by children

-and adults alike, but their treading causes damage to the shore environment.
+and adults alike, but their being trodden on causes damage to the shore

-However, the deeper and cooler part of the rock pool, in the foreground,
+environment.
+However, the deeper and cooler part of the rock pool, in the

 f015820: The rock pools attract children to the never ending